renpy/renpy/sphinx/source/translation.rst

 letters, numbers, and underscores).

-When the None language is selected, most of Ren'Py's translation functionality is disabled.
+When the None language is selected, most of Ren'Py's translation functionality is disabled, with the notable exception of Renpy's internal built-in strings, from the accessibility menu for example.

-A notable exception is for renpy's internal built-in strings, which are not found in your project's code yet will still be included in the distributed version of the game.
-An example of such strings are those found in the accessibility menu.
-You can find these strings in the ``game/tl/None/common.rpym`` file, whose only purposes are 1) to provide translations to these strings when the None language is not english, and 2) to allow creators to customize these strings for their game.
+Theses strings are not found in your project's code, yet they will still be included in the distributed version of the game.
+You can find them in the ``game/tl/None/common.rpym`` file, whose only purposes are 1) to provide translations to these strings when the None language is not english, and 2) to allow creators to customize these strings for their game.

-The initial langage this file will translate the internal strings to, is the language of the launcher at the time when the project is created.
+The language of the launcher at the time when the project is created will be the language this file will initially translate the internal strings to.

 Generating Translation Files
 ============================